Dear Mr. President: Obama Staff Mobilizes To Answer Kids' Letters

 "There are so many other things to deal with when you're the president," Reeves says.
 "The idea that this little girl says 'How can I help make a friend,' and he sits down and says, 'Oh, you know, it's good you asked ...' "

-But, president doesn't always get lofty in his responses.
+But the president doesn't always get lofty in his responses.
 "It wasn't so much, 'Dream big dreams,' it was, 'Don't let the bullies get you down.' "

 Many recent letters suggest ways for Obama to spend his retirement.